Team Management Skills

 Regular Performance Reviews and Adjustments

 Regular performance reviews are essential for continuous improvement and developing team management skills.
-These reviews help managers assess individual performance, provide constructive feedback, and make necessary adjustments to enhance overall team effectiveness.
+These reviews help managers assess individual performance, provide constructive feedback, and make necessary adjustments to enhance team effectiveness.
 Here’s how:

 • Evaluate Progress: Look at each team member’s progress toward their goals.